lok63/Twitter-Topic-Modelling/README.md

 ### 3.1 EDA
 * Identify popular users based on their followers and likes count.
 From there, analyze their tweets
 * Language detection doesn't perform that well.
 We still have some False Positives.
-Try to fine tune the lang classifier on tweets
+Try to fine-tune the lang classifier on tweets

 ### 3.2 Pre-processors
 * Try to initialise the n-grams using the words used from Google Vectors.
 Since this corpus was created in 2016, enrich it with more data

-* Spacy's rules is to only retrieve alphabetical tokens.
-So there are some languages with different characters such as Greek or Japanase that will get excluded.
+* Spacy's rule is to only retrieve alphabetical tokens.
+So there are some languages with different characters such as Greek or Japanese that will get excluded.
-* Another issue is that we are loading the english stopwords.
+* Another issue is that we are loading the English stopwords.
 So a lot of stopwords from other languages are passing through the pre-processor.
-  * If we manage to improve the lang detection, we can dynamically load the specific language model from spacy and pre-process based on the language and it's own stopwords
+  * If we manage to improve the lang detection, we can dynamically load the specific language model from spacy and pre-process based on the language and its own stopwords
 * Use a NER and store all entities and the labels in a different column

 ### 3.3 Models
 * Identify how to use HierarchicalModel to get the best number of topics
-* Expirement with the Word2Vec model
+* Experiment with the Word2Vec model
 * Create another Visualisation using the Ensemble model
-* Export the whole object of the model and it's built in functions instead of the binary file
+* Export the whole object of the model and its built-in functions instead of the binary file
-* Create an inferance function
+* Create an inference function

 ### 3.4 API
 * At the moment the whole project is monolithic.
 We can deploy this API as a service but it won't be able to identify the pre-trained models
   * Export and load the models from an S3 bucket
-* Creat a new endpoind to re-train/update the current model
+* Create a new endpoint to re-train/update the current model
   * Create model versions/snapshots
-  * Run tests to check the coherance of the new model and based on a threshold decide which model to keep ( after we update the model
+  * Run tests to check the coherence of the new model and based on a threshold decide which model to keep ( after we update the model
   )